 Love, Hate, and Sex from the History of Science

-We’ve got it all covered in the latest Distillations podcast: sex, pettiness, swinging, cemeteries, espionage, murder, and beheadings.
+Sex, pettiness, swinging, cemeteries, espionage, murder, and beheadings.

 This is not just another sappy love story from science’s past.
 Instead we offer you three tales of lust, loneliness, betrayal, pettiness, and not one, but two beheadings.